-Surveys are given to teachers at the spring semester to assess their areas of skill, expertise, and desire for specific teaching assignments.
-The Assistant Principal responsible for master scheduling confers with each department lead, assesses needs based on student demand for courses, and determines the best teaching assignment for each member of their department.
+Findings Supporting Evidence Surveys are given to teachers at the spring semester to assess their areas of Master schedule survey skill, expertise, and desire for specific teaching assignments.
+The Assistant Master schedule sample Principal responsible for master scheduling confers with each department lead, · assesses needs based on student demand for courses, and determines the best teaching assignment for each member of their department.
 This process is kept as transparent as possible, and teachers are informed of the master scheduling progress throughout the process.